Flash-X/Flash-X-docs/docs/source/Grid.rst

 Refinement Criteria
 ^^^^^^^^^^^^^^^^^^^

-The refinement criterion used by is adapted from Löhner (1987).
+The refinement criterion used by ``PARAMESH`` is adapted from Löhner (1987).
 Löhner’s error estimator was originally developed for finite element applications and has the advantage that it uses a mostly local calculation.
 Furthermore, the estimator is dimensionless and can be applied with complete generality to any of the field variables of the simulation or any combination of them.

 .. container:: flashtip

-   does not define any refinement variables by default.
-Therefore simulations using AMR have to make the appropriate runtime parameter definitions in , or in the simulation’s file.
+   |flashx| does not define any refinement variables by default.
+   Therefore simulations using AMR have to make the appropriate runtime parameter definitions in ``flash.par``, or in the simulation’s ``Config`` file.
 If this is not done, the program generates a warning at startup, and no automatic refinement will be performed.
 The mistake of not specifying refinement variables is thus easily detected.
-To define a refinement variable, use (where stands for a number from 1 to 4) in the file.
+To define a refinement variable, use ``Grid/refine_var_#`` (where ``#`` stands for a number from 1 to 4) in the ``flash.par`` file.

 Löhner’s estimator is a modified second derivative, normalized by the average of the gradient over one computational cell.
 In one dimension on